What are the best plugins?

 Plugins and the Zen Cart Core

-Zen Cart 1.5.7 includes a number of popular and powerful plugins from the user community, including Default Attribute, Report All Errors, Ask a Question, Sortable Orders Status, and zenNonCAPTCHA.
+Zen Cart 1.5.7 includes a number of popular and powerful plugins from the user community, including Default Attribute, Report All Errors, Ask a Question, Sortable Orders Status, zenNonCAPTCHA, and perhaps most importantly, Login as Customer.

 In Zen Cart 1.5.6, Sales Reports with Graphs was migrated from a plugin to a core feature.